Vice President of the United States

 The role of the vice presidency has changed dramatically since the office was created during the 1787 Constitutional Convention.
 Originally something of an afterthought, the vice presidency was considered an insignificant office for much of the nation's history, especially after the Twelfth Amendment meant that vice presidents were no longer the runners-up in the presidential election.
 The vice president's role began steadily growing in importance during the 1930s, with the Office of the Vice President being created in the executive branch in 1939, and has since grown much further.
 Due to its increase in power and prestige, the vice presidency is now often considered to be a stepping stone to the presidency.
 Since the 1970s, the vice president has been afforded an official residence at Number One Observatory Circle.

 The Constitution does not expressly assign the vice presidency to a branch of the government, causing a dispute among scholars about which branch the office belongs to (the executive, the legislative, both, or neither).
-The modern view of the vice president as an officer of the executive branch—one isolated almost totally from the legislative branch—is due in large part to the assignment of executive authority to the vice president by either the president or Congress.
-Nevertheless, many vice presidents have often previously served in Congress, and are often tasked with helping to advance an administration's legislative priorities.
+The modern view of the vice president as an officer of the executive branch—one isolated almost entirely from the legislative branch—is due in large part to the assignment of executive authority to the vice president by either the president or Congress.
+Nevertheless, many vice presidents have previously served in Congress, and are often tasked with helping to advance an administration's legislative priorities.
+John Adams was the country's first ever vice president.
+JD Vance is the 50th and current vice president since January 20, 2025.

-Kamala Harris is the 49th and current vice president of the United States.
-She is the first African American, first Asian American, and first female occupant of the office.
-She assumed office on January 20, 2021.